Oscars pit gravitas of 'Slave' against pull of 'Gravity'

 The heightened drama around the big prize could give viewers an extra reason to tune in to the live ABC telecast of the glamorous event, hosted this year by comedian Ellen DeGeneres.

-The cliffhanger category also stands in contrast to more predictable outcomes in the top acting races.
-Cate Blanchett should win best actress for "Blue Jasmine," while Matthew McConaughey is favored for best actor for "Dallas Buyers Club" and co-star Jared Leto has a lock on best supporting actor.
+The cliff-hanger category also stands in contrast to more predictable outcomes in the top acting races.
+Cate Blanchett should win best actress for "Blue Jasmine," while Matthew McConaughey is favoured for best actor for "Dallas Buyers Club" and co-star Jared Leto has a lock on best supporting actor.

-The best supporting actress category could see favorite Lupita Nyong'o, the slave Patsey in "12 Years a Slave," upset by Jennifer Lawrence's loopy wife in 1970s caper "American Hustle."
+The best supporting actress category could see favourite Lupita Nyong'o, the slave Patsey in "12 Years a Slave," upset by Jennifer Lawrence's loopy wife in 1970s caper "American Hustle."

 For best animated film, the tale of Nordic princesses "Frozen" is expected to give the Disney Animation Studios its first Oscar in that category since it was added in 2002.